nbamberger/SMAUG-Toolbox/README.md

 # SMAUG-Toolbox
+IMPORTANT: For the primary version of this repository that is maintained by LabMonti, go to https://github.com/LabMonti/SMAUG-Toolbox.
+This clone was created in August 2021 as a record of my personal contributions.
+All of the code in this repository was written by me.

 Single Molecule Analysis Unified Graphical (SMAUG) Toolbox

 This software package contains a suite of graphical analysis tools for analyzing single molecule distance/conductance breaking trace data, including Segment Clustering as described in Bamberger et al. 2020 (https://doi.org/10.1021/acs.jpcc.0c03612).